Wolverines overcome 15-point deficit, beat UCLA 78-69 in OT

+Coming off Monday's 71-62 loss at Ohio State, after letting a big lead slip away against the Buckeyes, Michigan flipped the script on UCLA.

+"When we really needed to suck it up, we got it done," Beilein said.
+"I'm hoping it's a huge benchmark for our team as we go forward."

-The Wolverines (8-3) battled back after falling behind 46-31 in the second half, getting within 64-63 when Zavier Simpson stole a Bruins' pass and made a layup with 18 seconds left in regulation.
+The Wolverines battled back Saturday after falling behind 46-31 in the second half, getting within 64-63 when Zavier Simpson stole Aaron Holiday's pass and made a layup with 18 seconds left in regulation.

+"I'm always active on defence," said Simpson, who finished with 15 points and four steals.
+"I knew his passes were getting lazy.
+I used my wing span, got a deflection and put us in a better position."

 Following G.G.
 Goloman's free throw for UCLA, Eli Brooks was fouled on a drive and hit both free throws to tie the game at 65 with 10 seconds left.
 The Bruins (7-2) had a final chance in regulation, but Prince Ali missed a long jumper at the buzzer.